-Below are the detailed review of all the 5 best electric pressure washer.
+Below is a detailed review of all the 5 best electric pressure washers.

 The Sun Joe SPX3000 is designed for easy use by homeowners eager to get rid of dirt and stains from garage floors, sides of homes, and patios.
 Even children won’t have any difficulty in using this, since you can start it right away just by pushing a button.
 It’s lightweight at 31 pounds, and it also comes with rear wheels you can just pull this along with you.

 The power cord is long enough at 35 feet and the 20-ft length of the pressure hose is more than sufficient as well.
 It’s also quiet, and the impact of the pressurized water makes more noise.

 It offers 2030 psi and 1.76 GPM from its 14.5 1800-watt electric motors.
 This makes it suitable even for light to heavy-duty tasks.
 It comes with a 34-inch wand with 5 different “quick connect” spray tips, with 4 different angles (0º, 15º, 25º, and 40º) and for soap.
 These nozzles work very well and they’re actually easy to change.